puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ## Migration to Ansible (from Puppet?):
 - You can run both tools at the same time if people fear they are not ready yet
 - Keep puppet infrastructure working but disable it
 - Migrate the puppet-modules to ansible-roles step by step.

-You DONT have to have ALL content ready from start (it probably not realistic)
+  You DON'T have to have ALL content ready from start (it is probably not realistic)

 <!-- .slide: class="master-content" > -->